top of page

 In addition to 1-on-1 sessions, I teach nutrition groups for various facilities.

-My life’s work is dedicated to understanding the body’s intricacies, guiding others on their path to healing, and deepening my own relationship with my body every day.
+My life’s work is dedicated to understanding the body’s intricacies, guiding others on their path to healing, and deepening my own relationship with my body as I go along.
 Wherever possible, I integrate tools from my personal healing journey with professional knowledge to meet each client where they are.

 licensing & certifications